rcrowther/django-img/README.md

 ### The 'query' tag
 There is a tag to find images by a database query.
-Currently, the tag only works on the central repository.
-Sometimes this will be useful, for fixed or temporary decoration/banners etc.
+Sometimes this will be useful, for fixed or temporary decoration/banners etc. It must be given the app/model path in full,

-        {{ imagequery "some_query" image.Large  }}
+        {{ imagequery some_app_name.some_image_model_name "some_query" image.Large  }}

 e.g.

-        {{ imagequery "pk=1" image.Large  }}
+        {{ imagequery image.Image "pk=1" image.Large  }}

 or,

         {{ imagequery "src="taunton-skyscraper"" image.Large  }}

-While this may be useful, especially for fixed logos or banners, it is unnecessary if you are passing a model through a context,
+While this may be useful, especially for fixed logos or banners, it is unnecessary if you are passing a model through a context.

 ### Filters from other apps